-Miami was once a city best known for its celebrated beaches, but in recent years a sophisticated arts and design scene has caused a quiet revolution on the other side of the causeway.
+Miami was once a city best known for its beaches, but over the past couple of decades a sophisticated arts and design scene has transformed the cultural landscape, causing a quiet revolution on the other side of the causeway.

 While the beautiful people bronzed on South Beach, a Design District of galleries, architecture showrooms, interior design stores and creative agencies was forged out of an area north of Midtown that had fallen into urban decay.
 At the same time, the derelict warehouses of once-industrial Wynwood to the south were being reborn as blank canvases.

-Unsurprisingly, the renaissance fueled a vibrant creative arts community which is pulling in locals and in-the-know tourists in bigger numbers than ever, and a blossoming restaurant, bar and food truck scene only adds to the buzz.
+Unsurprisingly, the renaissance fueled a vibrant creative arts community that’s luring locals and tourists in bigger numbers than ever.
+A thriving restaurant, bar and food truck scene only adds to the buzz.

-One of the most popular attractions is Wynwood Walls, a permanent outdoor exhibition of murals featuring some of the world’s most famous streets artists which we previously wrote about in our post on seeing Miami’s street art by Vespa.
-Wynwood also hosts a monthly Second Saturday Gallery Night, where each venue offers entertainment and refreshments and opens their doors till late.
+One of the most popular attractions is Wynwood Walls, a permanent outdoor exhibition of murals featuring some of the world’s most famous streets artists.
+Wynwood also hosts a monthly Art Walk Block Party, where each venue offers entertainment and refreshments and opens their doors until late.

 A winter of art

-Miami’s biggest art event – which is also the most important contemporary art fair in the Americas – is Art Basel Miami Beach, held every year in December with hundreds of galleries from around the world taking part.
-The main exhibition space at the Miami Beach Convention Center is primarily aimed at dealers and collectors, but other satellite events are held in art galleries throughout Wynwood and the Design District, and in co-ordination with some of Miami’s major cultural venues such as the Miami Art Museum, The Museum of Contemporary Art and Gusman Theater.
+Miami’s best known art events – Art Miami and Art Basel Miami Beach are held every year in early December with hundreds of galleries from around the world taking part.
+The main exhibition spaces are mostly aimed at dealers and collectors, but art fans and tourists can visit on public days or take a guided tour with a professional curator.
+Other satellite events are held in art galleries throughout Wynwood and the Design District, and at some of Miami’s major cultural venues like the Pérez Art Museum Miami, the Museum of Contemporary Art North Miami and the Gusman Theater.

-December is also the best time of year to experience free public art, with large exhibitions on display throughout the beaches and parks of Miami’s South Beach neighbourhood and in Bayfront Park in downtown Miami.
-Nearly all galleries and art-related venues in the area host some kind of special event or show during this period, to take advantage of the inpouring of extra art-loving visitors.
+December is also the best time of year to experience free public art, with fantastic exhibitions throughout the beaches and parks of the South Beach neighbourhood and in Bayfront Park in downtown Miami.
+Nearly all galleries and art-related venues in the area host some kind of special event or show during this period, making the most of the influx of extra art-loving visitors.